zwenergy/gbaHD/README.md

 E.g., setting CUTBITS to 2 will reduce the color depth per color from 8 bits to 6 bits.

+## Pixel Grid
+The pixel grid feature is currently also in an experimental state.
+Two different pixel grids can be applied, a "bright" pixel grid (AGS feeling) or a "dark" pixel grid (AGB feeling).
+Right now, the pixel grid can not be changed on fly, but has to be set before synthesis (pxlGrid and brightGrid inputs of the top unit).
+Pixel grid toggle during operation should be added soon.
+For the ease of use, you can find a bitstream with each pixel grid in the bitstream folder.

 ## FPGA Firmware
 You can find the latest bitstream under the folder *bitstream*.